 Best Breathing Techniques To Calm Down

 4-7-8 breathing is a rhythmic technique that is incorporated into many yoga routines.
 This method can reduce anxiety, help you to sleep better, manage cravings, and control and manage anger problems.
 To do this method, you should be in a comfortable sitting position.
-The breathing pattern should be repeated at least twice to feel results.
-Doing this too many times in a row can cause a person to become dizzy or light headed.
+The breathing to calm down pattern should be repeated at least twice to feel the results.
+Doing this too many times in a row can cause a person to become dizzy or light-headed.
 This is why it is recommended to perform this while you are sitting down.
 This breathing method can be used everyday to keep stress levels down.
 The process is simple and easy.

 - Empty the lungs of air.

 - Breathe in quietly through nose for 4 seconds.

 - Hold your breath for a count of 7 seconds.

 - Exhale forcefully through the mouth for 8 seconds.

 Equal breathing can also be known as Sama Vritti.
 Equal breathing has been studied by doctors and has been shown to calm the automatic nervous system by naturally reducing stress hormones in the body.
 This breathing method is best to use before bed.
 If you are someone who has trouble falling asleep or has a lot of things on their mind before bed, this can help you.
 It will help distract you from your thoughts and focus on your breathing.
 It can be done by sitting or laying down on the bed and closing your eyes.
 You should sit in a padded chair or laying on the bed.
 Inhale for 4 counts and then exhale for 4 counts.
 All breathing should be done through the nose and not the mouth.
 Many yoga breathing exercises can affect the hypothalamic-pituitary- adrenal axis (HPA).
 These glands regulate digestion, the immune system, sexuality, emotions, and mood.